devolart/paas-vpn/README.md

 `TAILSCALE_AUTHKEY`: Your auth key

-`HOSTNAME`: Unique identifier for the VPN instance (you can fill some random string here)
+`HOSTNAME`: Unique identifier for the VPN instance, do not use any spaces (you can fill some random string here)

 `PORT` (Optional): Port for the front-end web interface.
 If you're not sure, try not using this first.
 If it doesn't work, try using 8080 port.
 ### Post Deployment guide: